kevinvelasquez9/kevinvelasquez9/README.md

 ### Hey there, I’m Kevin!

-I am a sophomore studying CS at Johns Hopkins University.
+I'm a sophomore studying CS at Johns Hopkins University.

 In my free time, I'm also a plant dad, casual chess player, and a gym enthusiast. 🌱 ♟️ 🏋️‍♂️